KasparEtter/ef1p/pages/index/index.md

 ### Ambition

-The goal of this website is to provide the best introduction available to the covered subjects.
+The goal of this website is to provide the best introductions available to the covered subjects.
 After doing a lot of research about a particular topic, I write the articles for my past self in the hope they are useful to the present you.
 Each article is intended to be the first one that you should read about a given topic